 A typical visit to an endodontist begins with completing paperwork, which includes your medical history and consent forms.
-It is advisable to bring a list of all the medications (over-the-counter and prescription) that you regularly/have taken within the past month.
+It is advisable to bring a list of all the medications (over-the-counter and prescription) that you regularly take or have taken within the past month.
 Once all forms are complete, an assistant will review and chart your chief complaint, referring dentist’s information and history of the tooth pain before taking x-rays of your teeth.

 If you decide to receive treatment, the procedure may start immediately.
 Before treatment begins, you will receive local anesthesia to numb any sensations you may feel during the procedure.
 If the procedure is unable to be completed within one visit, medicine may be placed inside the tooth between appointments.